AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 >
 >The information in this article refers to Adobe Workfront Planning, a new offering from Adobe Workfront.
 >
->You must be a Workfront customer and your organization must purchase an Adobe Workfront Planning plan, in addition to a Workfront plan to be able to access the capabilities of Worfront Planning. <!--Workfront Planning has been available for purchase for all Workfront customers since August 28, 2024. -->
+>You must be a Workfront customer and your organization must purchase an Adobe Workfront Planning plan, in addition to a Workfront plan, to be able to access the capabilities of Worfront Planning. <!--Workfront Planning has been available for purchase for all Workfront customers since August 28, 2024. -->
 >For more information about obtaining access to Workfront Planning, see [Access overview](/help/quicksilver/planning/access/access-overview.md).
 >